sdu-be-22/Zhaniya.Education/README.md

 ## General Info

 This is a blogging application written in the Django framework.
-It has [features](#features) of a standard blogging platform.

 ## Teachers